HomeDealsChatCheckupSearch

 Should I choose dual fuel or separate suppliers?

 Dual fuel packages offer convenience and often provide bundle discounts.
-However, comparing separate gas and electricity suppliers might reveal even better savings.
+However, comparing separate gas and electricity suppliers might reveal even better savings - particularly with electricity-specialist providers offering attractive smart tariffs.
 Our comparison tool evaluates both options automatically.

 What about green energy options?

 Renewable energy tariffs are increasingly competitive.
-With 46% of UK electricity now generated from renewable sources, green suppliers can often match or beat traditional fossil fuel prices while supporting environmental sustainability.
+With over 50% of UK electricity now generated from renewable sources, green suppliers can often match or beat traditional fossil fuel prices while supporting environmental sustainability.

 12. Energy market analysis: what's driving current prices?

-Several interconnected factors continue influencing UK energy costs:
+Several interconnected factors are pushing UK energy costs higher through summer 2026:

 Global market dynamics